-- By far, one of the most common things that I hear from single moms homeschooling is that they live with their parents.
+- By far, one of the most common things I hear from single moms who homeschool is that they live with their parents.
 What a blessing to be able to split the costs of living!
 Perhaps this is an option for you.

 - Look for free or cheap ways to obtain homeschool materials.
 Free Homeschool Deals is one of many sites with ideas.
 Many states have programs for materials.
 There are also foundations that provide scholarships.

-- Coupon, bargain shop and yard sale.
-Look for a site that does a lot of the work for you such as my two favorites Southern Savers or Money Saving Mom.
+- Coupon, bargain shop, and yard sale.
+Look for a site that does a lot of the work for you such as my two favorites: Southern Savers or Money Saving Mom.
 Can’t keep up with a website?
-Like a Facebook group that offers daily tips, such as Living on a Dime or Homemade living frugally.
+“Like” a Facebook group that offers daily tips, such as Living on a Dime.

-- Live without…novel idea, huh?
-Seriously, there are so many things that we think we need that are simply not necessary.
+- Live without.
+Novel idea, huh?
+Seriously, there are so many things we think we need that are simply not necessary.
 (I am preaching to myself right now!)

 Even with child support, alimony, and a job, most single moms struggle to make ends meet.
 Some studies show that single moms live on 50-70% less than even women who are married but live on one income.
 Don’t be afraid to ask for help.
 Consider asking for scholarships or reduced payments on things.
 Ask your church if they have a program to help.
 Most ministries have funds set aside to help single moms.
 I’ve gotten discounts to the zoo, on car repair, and even medical care (since I have no insurance).
 It never hurts to ask for help.

-Many single moms also find it necessary to use government assistance such as WIC and food stamps.
-We should not be ashamed to use this service.
+As I mentioned earlier, many single moms also find it necessary to use government assistance such as WIC and SNAP (food stamps).
+Again, we should not be ashamed to use this service.
 It was designed to help those who face hardship.
 I think we can all agree that single moms qualify … at least for a time!

-If you have found yourself “suddenly single” or even if you have been there for a while, I hope that you will be encouraged by the possibilities before you.
-Homeschooling will certainly be a sacrifice, but as I mentioned in 5 reasons Homeschooling is a Great Option for Single Moms, it’s a sacrifice that reaps amazing rewards.
-One day these precious little hearts will be thankful for what you’ve given them!
+If you have found yourself “suddenly single” or even if you have been there for a while, I hope you will be encouraged by the possibilities before you.
+Homeschooling will certainly be a sacrifice, but it’s a sacrifice that reaps amazing rewards.
+One day, those precious little hearts will be thankful for what you’ve given them!